In Puerto Rico, A Couple Of Hours Of 'Normal' During The World Series

 In reality, the Astros had a 3-1 lead before their first pitch: Three Puerto Rican nationals play for Houston, while the Dodgers have to get by with only one boriqua: Enrique "Kiké" Hernández.

-"I'm going for the team with the Puerto Ricans," says Liz Cruz, who points out that Hernández hasn't appeared yet for the dodgers.
+"I'm going for the team with the Puerto Ricans," says Liz Cruz, who points out that Hernández hasn't appeared yet for the Dodgers.

-She's sitting with two of her girlfriends Tahiri Berrios and Camilla Axtmayer.
-None of them are big Houston fans, but that's not the real the reason they're here.
+She is sitting with two of her girlfriends, Tahiri Berrios and Camilla Axtmayer.
+None of them are big Houston fans, but that's not the real the reason they are here.

 "I haven't been going out because you know other people are in misery.
 This is the week that I first went out, socializing and seeing people.
 It brings your hopes up a little bit," says Axtmayer.
-She then passionately announces she's supporting the Dodgers.
+She then passionately announces she is supporting the Dodgers.
 Kiké Hernández has emerged from the dugout and Axtmayer proclaims her undying love for him.

 The crowd is varied: a luxury car salesman, a marine biologist, a hardware store manager, a day laborer.
 None of them has city power at home though some have their own generators.
 Some still don't have running water.
 Many lost their jobs since the storm.
-Others have been working non-stop.
+Others have been working nonstop.

 Jose Trujillo is still wearing his dark blue shirt with his name on the breast pocket.
-He's a generator repairman, and it's his first chance to relax in six weeks.
+He's a generator repairman, and it is his first chance to relax in six weeks.

-"First and last," he jokes, mentioning that he'll be at work early again in the morning.
+"First and last," he jokes, mentioning that he will be at work again early in the morning.

-Next to him his friend Hugo Clivilles hasn't found work since the storm, or even a place of his own.
+Next to him, his friend Hugo Clivilles hasn't found work since the storm, or even a place of his own.

-"I can't watch the game at home because, well, I lost everything in Hurrcaine Maria," Clivilles says.
+"I can't watch the game at home because, well, I lost everything in Hurricane Maria," Clivilles says.

 Sports